Can You Boost Your Mobile Signal?

 The Slightly Better News

 The slightly better news is that there is an exception to the above rule.
-Mobile operators themselves are allowed to sell, or approve, a mobile signal booster.
+Mobile operators themselves are allowed to sell or approve a mobile signal booster.
 That means that if you’re having serious problems and you call your operator they may offer to give you a booster, in which case, feel free to use it.
 Alternatively, you may be able to get your operator to agree to you using a booster you’ve found/bought elsewhere, though if they do you’ll need to get that in writing.

-Mobile boosters are a tricky issue, and for the most part they’re not going to be the solution you’re looking for.
+Mobile boosters are a tricky issue, and for the most part, they’re not going to be the solution you’re looking for.
 They’re static, meaning you can only use them in one particular place (like your home), and most of us aren’t going to get permission to use one anyway.
 So what other solutions are there?

 The Easy Stuff

-Alrighty, there are some quick and easy things that you can try that might help your reception, though probably only if this is a one time thing.
+Alrighty, there are some quick and easy things that you can try that might help your reception, though probably only if this is a one-time thing.
 Firstly, switch your phone off and on again.
 Sometimes a reset is all your mobile needs to fix a small internal glitch, and since it only takes a few seconds, it’s really worth a try.
 Secondly, try moving a little, and holding your phone differently.
 Yes, that sounds crazy, but you might be blocking the phone’s antenna with your hand, so give it a shot.

-Next, check you battery levels.
+Next, check your battery levels.
 When your battery drains your phone switches into power saving mode, meaning it uses less power to search for a signal which results in lower reception.
 If you’re low on juice then recharge, or if you can’t, try switching off other things, such as WiFi, so your mobile has more power to search for that signal.

 Two more things.
 If you can, try moving to higher ground (even just upstairs) or towards a more populated area (if you’re outside), since both of these increase the chance of you getting a better signal.
 And lastly, if you happen to have a WiFi signal then you might just want to use WiFi calling instead.
 If your phone is equipped for this it may just do it automatically, if not, try using Skype or Viber instead.